zinikiGareth/blueberries/concepts/index.md

 ## BlueberryMarket

-It should be possible to retrieve any BlueberryBrand you desire from the BlueberryMarket.
-Such retrieval should be done under "authorization" and record the user using the BlueberryBrand and the number of times it is retrieved for payment purposes.
+It should be possible to retrieve any BlueberryVariety you desire from the BlueberryMarket.
+Such retrieval should be done under "authorization" and record the user using the BlueberryVariety and the number of times it is retrieved for payment purposes.